Universal Composability:

-The iUC Framework
+The IITM Model and iUC Framework

 Flexible Universal Composability Made Simple

-Features of the iUC Framework
+Main Features of the IITM Model

 • All types of protocols considered in the universal composability literature, such as real, ideal, hybrid, joint-state, and global state protocols